How to build your personal brand

 Not everyone loves to network; it’s a bit like clothes shopping.
 As a freelancer/solopreneur or small business owner, it’s a great way of meeting people, building contacts and learning from others.

-If you meet someone and hit it off on the professional front, connect with them on LinkedIn and include a personal note with the request so they recall who you are.
+If you meet someone and hit it off professionally, connect with them on LinkedIn and include a personal note with your request so they remember who you are.

 5. Coffee and a catch-up